Behavioral epigenetics: Learning and memory

 One immediate early gene newly transcribed after a double-strand break is EGR1.
 EGR1 is an important transcription factor in memory formation.
 It has an essential role in brain neuron epigenetic reprogramming.
 EGR1 recruits the TET1 protein that initiates a pathway of DNA demethylation.
 Removing DNA methylation marks allows the activation of downstream genes (see Regulation of gene expression#Regulation of transcription in learning and memory.
 EGR1 brings TET1 to promoter sites of genes that need to be demethylated and activated (transcribed) during memory formation.
 EGR-1, together with TET1, is employed in programming the distribution of DNA demethylation sites on brain DNA during memory formation and in long-term neuronal plasticity.

 DNMT3A2 is another immediate early gene whose expression in neurons can be induced by sustained synaptic activity.
 DNMTs bind to DNA and methylate cytosines at particular locations in the genome.
 If this methylation is prevented by DNMT inhibitors, then memories do not form.
 If DNMT3A2 is over-expressed in the hippocampus of young adult mice it converts a weak learning experience into long-term memory and also enhances fear memory formation.

 In another mechanism reviewed in 2022, the messenger RNAs of many genes that had been subjected to methylation-controlled increases or decreases are transported by neural granules (messenger RNPs) to the dendritic spines.
 At these locations the messenger RNAs can be translated into the proteins that control signaling at neuronal synapses.

 Studies in rodents have found that the environment exerts an influence on epigenetic changes related to cognition, in terms of learning and memory; environmental enrichment correlated with increased histone acetylation, and verification by administering histone deacetylase inhibitors induced sprouting of dendrites, an increased number of synapses, and reinstated learning behaviour and access to long-term memories.
 Research has also linked learning and long-term memory formation to reversible epigenetic changes in the hippocampus and cortex in animals with normal-functioning, non-damaged brains.
-In human studies, post-mortem brains from Alzheimer's patients show increased histone de-acetylase levels.
+In human studies, post-mortem brains from patients with Alzheimer's dementia show high levels of histone de-acetylase.